 ◊ Problem: Thick mucous in your throat that you can’t clear

 ◊ Key ingredient to look for: Guaifenesin

-What to know about it: Guaifenesin can be found both by itself (Mucinex) or as part of a combination cold medication.
+What to know about it: Guaifenesin can be found both by itself (often sold as Mucinex) or as part of a combination cold medication.
 It works by thinning the mucous in the back of your throat, helping you drain it out.

 – Congestion –